arahi7860/intro-to-python/readme.md

 This is part of the gradual release of responsibility that we have discussed and that you have experienced during your projects, this is the part where you become developers and you don't rely on others to teach you.
-Developers have to teach themselves all the time, right now you are doing that in an environment where you have support.
+Developers have to teach themselves all the time.
+Right now, you are doing that in an environment where you have support.

 While we could re-teach you what numbers, strings, conditionals, etc. are like